 Also by Mraz, "Clockwatching".
 Hell, I could write out every lyric in the song and none of it would be unnecessary for an example.

-**NSYNC's "Digital Get Down" wasn't fooling anyone at all about its subject matter.
-It didn't help that when they performed it live, one of the members would lick the stage.
+*NSYNC's "Digital Get Down" wasn't fooling anyone at all about its subject matter.
+It didn't help that when they performed it live, one of the members would mimic licking the stage.

 "Let's Make a Night to Remember" by Bryan Adams is rather blunt, even for a song in this category.

 And he loves pointing out that "Summer of 69" isn't about a year.

 Although the song's co-writer Jim Vallance said it is, and Adams just improvised the "me and my baby in a 69" line at the end of song.
 Still, that line's part of the song now, so yeah...